JAMstack contact form: the complete 2026 guide

 Hosted form backends bundle these.
 Serverless functions force you to integrate them yourself.
 Both work; one takes 10 minutes and the other takes a month of fiddling.

-File uploads on a JAMstack form
+How do file uploads work on a JAMstack form?

 This is where most options break down.
 Netlify Forms caps at 8MB.
 Formspree caps at 10MB.
 Web3Forms doesn't support files at all.
 Building it yourself means provisioning S3 buckets, signed URLs, and CORS - non-trivial infrastructure.